Columbine. Oklahoma City. September 11th. Virginia Tech. Aurora.

 My son and I were on my way to my father’s house when he asked me why so many people got shot.
 Before his question was posed, I was thinking about the coffee I was going to drink, and he was anticipating the ice cream his Grandfather was going to give him.

-I couldn’t answer his question with other than “Son, there are bad people in the world”.
-A pretty lame response.
+I couldn’t answer his question with other than this lame response – “Son, there are bad people in the world.”
 We can only reassure our kids that these are rare events, and that the criminals usually get taken down.
 Good triumphing over evil.

 When my daughter was much younger and drawing pictures of airplanes crashing into buildings over ten years ago, I felt useless then, as well.
 How do you explain such things?
 As an adult, I barely comprehend them myself.

 As we went into my Dad’s house, and he quickly forgot about his question.
 Maybe because that house is a sanctuary.
 Our house is his sanctuary.
 Our yard.
 There is security of sorts in this world, but it’s usually contained within.

 When I was young, it seemed all we had to deal with was the terror of the Son of Sam, preying on his victims in one sweltering summer in New York City.
 Simpler times, right?